 This test verifies that during assisted evacuation, the speed of the person being assisted controls the movement speed.
 The problem consists of a corridor, with the assistants at one end and the patient needing assistance located at the center of the corridor.
 The assistants first move independently to the patient, then they assist the patient to the exit.
 Initially, the assistants will use their independent walking speeds, but when assisting will use the patient speed.

-Figure 76 shows the geometry.
+Figure 75 shows the geometry.
 The default speed of the assistants is 1.19 m/s and the speed of the bed is 1 m/s.
-We record the time it takes the assistants to travel 40 m independently and then the time while they are assisting the bed.